ericr6/iexec_workshop/README.md

 The wallet enables user to send and receive digital currency, monitor their balance and conduct other operations as smart contract.

 iExec service runs on ethereum blockchain, as a collection of smart contracts.
-The deal between agents (data owner, resources provider, developer and end users) are made using RLC token.

 This transaction execution (smart contract) takes some amount of gas in ETH, this gas is used to calculate the amount of fees that need to be paid to the network in order to execute an operation.

-## 3. Setup your wallet in the iExec SDK
+## 3. Setup your wallet with the iExec SDK

 There is nothing to do!

 We create for you a wallet charged in Eth and RLC, ask us where to download the files.

 Unzip the file in your working directory, you will find all necessary files to interact with the blockchain and the iExec marketplace.